 The Events of January 1879

-Rorke’s Drift was a crossing over the Buffalo River used by one of the British Army columns which invaded Zululand on 10 January 1879.
+Rorke’s Drift was the crossing over the Buffalo River which as used by one of the British Army columns which invaded Zululand on 10 January 1879.
 This central column’s first action was to ‘storm the stronghold’ of Zulu Chief Shiyaho which lay opposite Rorke’s Drift.
 This was hyperbole on both counts; it was neither stormed and nor was it a stronghold, but it was a skirmish within earshot of Rorke’s Drift.
 The easy victory greatly encouraged the over confident, Lord Chelmsford whose main concern was that the Zulus would not fight.
-There was so much baggage in the column that it took a further ten days for the British force to establish its first camp near Isandlwana just ten miles further on.
+There was so much baggage in the invading British column that it took a further ten days for the British force to establish its first camp near Isandlwana just ten miles further on.

 ..”.[I] could see the [Zulu] enemy moving on the distant hills, and apparently in great force.
 Large numbers of them moving to my left, until the lion hill of Isandhlwana, on my left as I looked at them, hid them from my view.”

 Most observations from that morning were made by people who then died so their reports are either hearsay or were or later found in notebooks, whereas Chard survived to relate what he saw.
-The battle picture at that point was very unclear.
+The battle picture at that point in the morning was very unclear.
 Those in the camp thought the main Zulu Army was to the south either pursuing or being pursued by Lord Chelmsford with half the available British force.
 In fact the Zulu Army was hiding undiscovered to the east of the camp (see image above).
 The debate is whether the Zulu Army had by this time, 9 am on 22 January, already deployed its northern (right horn) to cut off the Isandlwana camp for an attack either that day or the next.
 In which case Zulu commanders might have already decided to encircle and destroy the camp as contended by some historians.
 If so then perhaps ‘the apparently great force’ Chard reported may have been the Zulu right horn, thus confirming this theory.
 Others, contend the Zulu Army was still in its holding area 7 miles away in Ngwebeni Valley from which it raced to destroy the camp at Isandlwana, but only did so when discovered at about 11 am.
-If this is true then, Chard might have seen strong Zulu command and recce parties on the iNyoni ridge which are agreed by Zulu sources to have been there looking at the camp at about that time.
+If this is true then, Chard might have seen strong Zulu command and recce parties on the iNyoni ridge.
+These are agreed by Zulu sources to have been there looking at the camp at about that time.
 Battlefield guide and consultant to Amashinga, Paul Garner highlights the word “apparently” in Chard’s report.
 It suggests that despite the use of the telescope he did not confirm the size of the force himself but perhaps assumed it from conversation with others; or perhaps deduced its size from the bits he could see.
 The Zulus were very skilled at making a small force look like a large one if that is what they intended.
 There was plenty of alarm in the camp at that time.
 Indeed at 8.05am Pulleine, who Chard did not meet, had sent a note south to Lord Chelmsford advising him of the threat to the camp.

 The exact intentions of the Zulu to the north of the camp seems to have mattered to guardians of Lord Chelmsford’s tattered reputation.
 If what Chard saw was the Zulu right horn pre-deploying, then the Zulus had carefully planned the destruction of the camp and thoroughly duped a commanding British general with this and other skilful battlefield deceptions.
 On the other hand if the Zulus only attacked when discovered, Lord Chelmsford lost an encounter battle.
-In terms of the impact on Lord Chelmsford’s reputation the difference may be slight, given the salient fact that a Zulu Army of 20,000 which was being searched for, hid itself and should have been discovered.
+In terms of the impact on Lord Chelmsford’s reputation the difference may be slight, given the salient fact that a Zulu Army of 20,000 which was being searched for, hid itself near the British camp and should have been discovered.
 (There is a slightly separate debate about whether the Zulus intended the attack on the 22nd or 23rd.)

 Another problem with Lt Chard’s observation is evident from my visit to the battlefield and is usefully demonstrated using Google Earth Pro Viewshed feature.
-Thus shows what-you-can see-from-where (ie reveals dead ground in the military parlance).
+This shows what-you-can see-from-where (ie reveals dead ground in the military parlance).
 No matter exactly where Chard was located when he used the telescope he could not have seen into the high ground above the camp.
 The iNyoni ridge is immediately above the camp to the north and it creates a few kilometers of terrain to its north that is invisible to anyone in the camp.
 On 22 Jan 1879 there were British look outs on the iNyoni Ridge above the camp.
 Thus, it is hard to see where Chard would have seen an ‘apparently great force’ of Zulus where they would not have been seen by many others.
 Nor is it clear why the Zulus, who were very skilled at hiding their troop movements, would have allowed their right horn deployment to be seen.
 Some argue they showed themselves to intimidate the camp as a precursor to planned negotiations.
 This is not an unreasonable theory but I cannot see how the ground allowed it.
 See Map 1 below for more detail.

 Fearful this Zulu movement might cut him off from Rorkes’ Drift, Lt Chard then returned to his ferry some 1/2 mile from the Rorke’s Drift store area.
 There he had lunch and wrote a letter (sadly not in the recent sale of his papers).
 Then after being warned the Zulus were coming to Rorke’s Drift he moved to take command of the store area where the battle took place.
-He did so barely 30 mins before the Zulus arrived but made a number of helpful suggestions including building the inner parapet.
+He did so barely thirty mins before the Zulus arrived but made a number of helpful suggestions including building the inner parapet.
 We should mention the little acknowledged commissary officer Dalton who before Chard arrived had stiffened resolve at Rorke’s Drift and emphasised that only standing and fighting would allow survival.
 It is further to the credit of all who stood firm at Rorke’s Drift that there was a stream of survivors from Isandlwana who encouraged the defenders at Rorke’s Drift to join their retreat, but of course they did not.
 The narrative of Rorke’s Drift is well known and Lt Chard more than did his duty alongside men of the 24th and as a result rightly became a romantic and heroic Victorian figure.